midumass/midumass.github.io/_pages/contact.md

       url: "mailto:fake@fake.com"
 ---
 # CONTACT INFO
-With 10 years of Database and Data Management, I'd love to tackle your next project.
+With 10 years of Database and Data Management experience, I'd love to tackle your next project.
 Please contact me if you have projects to discuss!

 [email](mailto:zahill@my365.bellevue.edu)